r1wtn/rice_yield_CNN/README.md

 - checkpoint_path : Path to the checkpoint file you saved.

 - image_dir : path to the directory where images are saved.

+- csv: If you set this, csv of results will be generated.